sachnaror/hospital/README.md

 # Django User Authentication Project

 This project is a Django-based web application that implements custom user authentication, handling different types of users: Patients and Doctors.
 Each user type has its own dashboard, which they are redirected to upon login.
-The project utilizes Django's authentication system, custom user models, and Bootstrap for front-end styling.
+The project utilizes Django's authentication system, custom user models, and Bootstrap.

 ## Features

 - Custom User Model supporting two types of users: Patient and Doctor.
 - User signup and login system with profile picture upload.
 - Separate dashboards ("view details" for now for this task's purpose only) for Patients and Doctors
 - Password and Confirm Password match validation.
-- Use of Bootstrap CDN for responsive design.

 ## Prerequisites